-Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally environmentally sustainable economic activities.
+Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 is a classification system laid down in Regulation (EU) 2020/852, establishing a list environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or Product name: C WORLDWIDE CENTURIA GLOBAL EQUITIES
+Sustainable investments with an environmental objective might be aligned with

+Product name: C WORLDWIDE CENTURIA GLOBAL EQUITIES